arunkjojo/jodi-connect/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published

-### PR Title Format
-Please ensure your PR title follows the format: `JC-{DEV|PROD}-XXX: MESSAGE`

-Examples:
-- `JC-DEV-001: Add user authentication feature`
-- `JC-PROD-1.2.0: Release version 1.2.0 with new search filters`

 ### Version Information
-- [ ] I have updated the version in package.json (for PROD releases)
+- [ ] I have updated the version in package.json
 - [ ] I have added an entry to CHANGELOG.md
 - [ ] The version in CHANGELOG.md matches the PR title version

+### PR Title Format
+Please ensure your PR title follows the format: `JC-XXX: MESSAGE`

+Examples:
+- `JC-PROD: Deployment`
+- `JC-001: Add user authentication feature`
+- `JC-1.2.0: Release version 1.2.0 with new search filters`